tdg5/stats-learning-notes/chapter-03-linear-regression.md

 The residual standard error is a measure of the lack of fit of the model to the data.
 When the values of $$ y_{i} \approx \hat{y}_{i} $$, the RSE will be small and the model will fit the data well.
-Conversely, if $$ y_{i} \ne \hat{y_{i}} $$ for some values, the RSE may be large, indiating that the model doesn't fit the data well.
+Conversely, if $$ y_{i} \ne \hat{y_{i}} $$ for some values, the RSE may be large, indicating that the model doesn't fit the data well.

-The RSE provides an absolute measure of the lack of fit of the model in the units of $$ Y . $$ This can make it difficult to know what constitutes a good RSE.
+The RSE provides an absolute measure of the lack of fit of the model in the units of $$ Y . $$ This can make it difficult to know what constitutes a good RSE value.

 The [$$ R^{2} $$ statistic][glossary-r-squared-statistic] is an alternative
 measure of fit that takes the form of a proportion.
 The $$ R^{2} $$ statistic